Yuanxyyds/steven-universe/python/services/gpu-server/README.md

 ## 1. High-Level Architecture

 The GPU Service acts as a central coordinator, scheduler, and router for all GPU tasks.
-It manages session workers (long-lived GPU containers), one-off workers (ephemeral execution), model caching, and request routing.
+It manages session workers (long-lived GPU containers), model caching, and request routing.

 ```
 ┌─────────────────────────────────────────────────────────┐
 │                   Client (Web Server)                   │
 └────────────────────┬────────────────────────────────────┘
                      │ POST /api/tasks/predefined (SSE)
-                     │ POST /api/tasks/oneoff (SSE)
                      ↓
 ┌────────────────────────────────────────────────────────┐
 │                   API Layer (FastAPI)                  │